ernestas/SICP-study/lessons_learned/4-Metalinguistic_Abstraction.md

 The **evaluation process** can be described as the _interplay_ between two
 procedures: **eval** and **apply**:

-* **Eval** takes as arguments an expression and an environment.
+* **Eval** takes as arguments an _expression_ and an _environment_.
 It classifies the expression and directs its evaluation.
 Eval is structured as a case analysis of the syntactic type of the expression to be evaluated.
-* **Apply** takes two arguments, a procedure and a list of arguments to which the procedure should be applied.
+* **Apply** takes a _procedure_ and a _list of arguments_ to which the procedure should be applied.

 ## 4.2 Variations on a Scheme — Lazy Evaluation